-Figure 3-6: Advanced Installation Options
+Figure 3-8: Advanced Installation Options

-3.4.3 Installing Software Components
+3.4.6 Installing Software Components

 RAIDWatch allows you to install its management utility redundantly onto two different servers.
-This prevents blind time if one server fails or is powered down for any expected reasons.
+This prevents blind time if one server fails or is powered down for expected reasons.
 Note that if a server is chosen as either the Master or Slave host, RAIDWatch must be manually installed on it.

-Figure 3-7: Choice of Software Module Redundancy
+Figure 3-9: Choice of Software Module Redundancy

-RAIDWatch allows you to choose components during the Advanced installation process.
+RAIDWatch allows you to choose components during the Custom installation process.
 However, it is recommended to keep all the default combinations.

-Figure 3-8: Optional Components
+Figure 3-10: Optional Components

-Once the additional components have been selected, and if you wish to proceed with the installation process, select the Next button.
+Once the components that you want have been selected, select the Next button to proceed with the installation.
 If you do not wish to proceed with the installation process, select the Cancel button.
 If you wish to re-select the installation options, select the Back button.